hellerve/blog/wip/On_API_Updates.md

 One of my clients does a lot of monitoring, which is a good thing.
 I'm excited about monitoring and love implementing fancy dashboards, awesome data wrangling toolchains, and blazing fast collectors.
-All of those things are in place there and I am actually pretty proud of the work that I and the people who work there have done.
+All of those things are in place there and I am actually pretty proud of the work that the people who work there and I have done.

-What makes this client a little special is that they wanted a lightweight statistics portal that serves prerendered plots for the operations staff to look at, without them having to have great bandwidth or a browser with JavaScript enabled.
-There are a few good tools out there that create images from timeseries data—a particularly popular example is [RRDTool](http://oss.oetiker.ch/rrdtool/)—, all of them with their unique set of shortcomings.
-As this client used mostly Python for their API and data analysis I decided to go for a tool that makes programming in LaTeX seem like the holy grail of user experience: [matplotlib](http://matplotlib.org/).
+This particular client is a little special; they wanted a lightweight statistics portal that serves prerendered plots for the operations staff to look at without having to have great bandwidth or a browser with JavaScript enabled.
+There are a few good tools out there that create images from timeseries data—a particularly popular example is [RRDTool](http://oss.oetiker.ch/rrdtool/)—, each with a unique set of shortcomings.
+As this client used mostly Python for their API and data analysis, I decided to go for a tool that makes programming in LaTeX seem like the holy grail of user experience: [matplotlib](http://matplotlib.org/).

-Despite its sometimes clunky and awkward API, it is a battle-tested functionality monster.
-I was convinced it was up for the task from the get-go, and while I spent a few hours looking at obscure functions hidden deep within the many layers of matplotlib, I got the job done.
-As an aside: to make the page render a little faster and reduce the load on the API service, I actually made [Celery](http://celeryproject.org/) workers do the heavy lifting and let the served page call to an API endpoint that take a job ID and return a redirect to the prepared image once the workers are done.
+Despite its sometimes clunky and awkward API, it's a battle-tested functionality monster.
+I was convinced it was up for the task from the get-go, and while I spent a few hours looking at obscure functions hidden deep within the many layers of matplotlib, I ultimately got the job done.
+(Aside: to make the page render a little faster and reduce the load on the API service, I actually made [Celery](http://celeryproject.org/) workers do the heavy lifting.
+This lets the served page call to an API endpoint that then takes a job ID and returns a redirect to the prepared image once the workers are done.
 This is an overly complex way of generating images on-the-fly, but it works quite well and has its very own hacky charm.
-Once I figured out how to generalize the job dispatch and image creation mechanisms, it also made adding functionality quite simple.
+Once I figured out how to generalize the job dispatch and image creation mechanisms, it also made adding functionality quite simple.)

 So far, so good.
 And then matplotlib decided to release version `2.0.0`.